 What’s safe to do right now, and what’s not?

 Salim Virani, M.D., chair for the Prevention Section of the American College of Cardiology and professor at Baylor College of Medicine in Houston, TX, urges caution in doing anything that requires close interaction with other people.
-So, essentially, keep doing what you’ve already been doing these last few months.
+So, essentially, keep doing what you’ve already been doing these last few months, watch the data and keep up to date on what your local health department is recommending.
 “We still know that this disease is having community spread,” Dr. Virani says, meaning that people are transmitting it to one another within geographic communities, often without realizing they are contagious.
 This makes the coronavirus’ spread very difficult to track, especially in the absence of widespread testing.
 “States loosening their restrictions in terms of stay-at-home orders, or allowing more businesses to reopen, is not a license for the vulnerable segments of the population to go out,” Dr. Virani says.
 “This is not the time to let their guard down.”

 If you must go out for an essential errand, Dr. Virani says to continue to social distance appropriately: wear a face mask, maintain appropriate distance, wash your hands with soap, and use hand sanitizer when you’re out and about.
 “Always ask the question, ‘Is this something that I really need to do?
 Is this something that my family or neighbors can help out with,’” Virani suggests.
 Lean on the people around you to help with basic errands like grocery runs.